 Article I. Mission Statement

-Society of International Chinese in Educational Technology (SICET) is a nonpolitical, non-profit academic organization.
-The goal of this organization is to gather international Chinese scholars and experts in the field of educational technology to promote academic collaboration and support among members.
-The mission of the SICET is to establish and strengthen academic and international connections, exchanges, research, and scholarship among Chinese scholars in educational technology, advocate the application of educational technology in Chinese educational settings as well as to promote the international competitiveness of Chinese scholars.
-SICET was originally established and registered in Hattiesburg, Mississippi, located in the United States of America.
+The Society of International Chinese in Educational Technology (SICET), pronounced [‘saiset’], is a nonpolitical, non-profit academic organization.
+The goal of this organization is to gather Chinese scholars worldwide and global experts in the field of educational technology to promote academic collaboration and support among members.
+The mission of the SICET is to establish and strengthen international academic connections, exchanges, research, and scholarship among members in educational technology; advocate the application of technology in educational settings; and promote international collaboration of members and other scholars in the field.
+SICET was originally established in 2003 and is currently registered in Hattiesburg, Mississippi, located in the United States of America.

 Article II.
 Membership Eligibility and Member’s Responsibilities

 2.1.
 SICET membership is open to any individual or organizational entity who agrees with the mission statement of this society and is willing to contribute to this society.